Tanzania starts vaccine campaign in COVID-19 U-turn | DW | 29.07.2021

 People are confused and need to learn more about how the vaccines are used, he said.

 "Why don't we consider our traditional solutions?
 Why do we have to use foreign medicine?
-Is there something that is hidden here?" one resident of the commercial capital Dar es Salaam, Kelvin Mmari, asked AP, adding that he wasn't willing to be vaccinated.
+Is there something that is hidden here?"
+Kelvin Mmari, a resident of the commercial capital, Dar es Salaam, asked AP, adding that he wasn't willing to be vaccinated.

-In her first 100 days, President Samia Suluhu Hassan is steadily steering Tanzania to tackle COVID-19 after months of inaction.
-She has also pledged to promote freedom of expression.
-Will that cost her politically?
+Despite skepticism, fear about the coronavirus has increased in Tanzania following the death of a prominent politician in Zanzibar.
+Mourners showed up at public memorials wearing face masks and brandishing disinfectant.

-John Magufuli has been buried nearly 10 days after passing away at the age of 61, officially from heart complications.
-The late head of state was an ardent coronavirus skeptic.
+Tanzania's peaceful transition of power after President Magufuli's death was not only a result of adhering to the constitution but also respecting the country's political culture, says DW's Harrison Mwilima.